Iri3l/my-full-template/README.md

 02.04.20 update the links form menu buttons to link to my logo from every page is now working.
     Counter is now centered and moved to a beautiful height.
     Social media updated in CSS and HTML copyright added.
+ 04.04.2020   Offer alert added in index.html and CSS, added TODO.md as reminder for myself.

 ## 3. User Centric Front End Development Project